-- (i) Preservation.
-Counsel should attempt to agree on steps the parties will take to segregate and preserve ESI in order to avoid accusations of spoliation. - (ii) E-mail Information.
+- (ii) E-mail Information.
 Counsel should attempt to agree on the scope of e-mail discovery and e-mail search protocol. - (iii) Back-up and Archival Data.
 Counsel should attempt to agree on whether responsive back-up and archival data exists, the extent to which back-up and archival data is reasonably accessible, and who will bear the cost of obtaining such data. - (iv) Format and Media.
 Counsel should attempt to agree on the format and media to be used in the production of ESI, and whether production of some or all ESI in paper form is agreeable in lieu of production in electronic format. - (v) Reasonably Accessible Information and Costs.
 Counsel should attempt to determine if any responsive ESI is not reasonably accessible, i.e., is accessible only by incurring undue burdens or costs. - (B) Privileged or Trial Preparation Materials.
 Counsel also should attempt to reach agreement regarding what will happen in the event privileged or trial preparation materials are inadvertently disclosed. - (3) Content of the Initial Conference.
-In addition to all of the matters in Fed.R.Civ.P.
-16(c)(2), counsel and unrepresented parties shall be prepared to discuss meaningfully the following: - (A) if the case is referred automatically to ADR pursuant to the Court's Alternative Dispute Resolution Plan, selection of a neutral, and timing for ADR; - (B) if the case is not referred automatically to ADR, possible stipulation to the use of a confidential ADR process; - (C) any problems currently known and reasonably anticipated to arise in connection with discovery of ESI; - (D) proposed methods to limit and/or decrease the time and expense of discovery; - (E) the use of experts during discovery and at trial; and - (F) the possibility of consent to the Magistrate Judge conducting all or part of the proceedings in a case provided, however, that unless there is unanimous consent among the parties, no party shall discuss its position with the Court.
+In addition to all of the matters in Fed.
+R. Civ.
+P. 16(c)(2), counsel and unrepresented parties shall be prepared to discuss meaningfully the following: - (A) if the case is referred automatically to ADR pursuant to the Court's Alternative Dispute Resolution Plan, selection of a neutral, and timing for ADR; - (B) if the case is not referred automatically to ADR, possible stipulation to the use of a confidential ADR process; - (C) any problems currently known and reasonably anticipated to arise in connection with discovery of ESI; - (D) proposed methods to limit and/or decrease the time and expense of discovery; - (E) the use of experts during discovery and at trial; - (F) the possibility of consent to the Magistrate Judge conducting all or part of the proceedings in a case provided, however, that unless there is unanimous consent among the parties, no party shall discuss its position with the Court; and - (G) for cases in which class claims are alleged, - (i) the timing of the filing of a motion for class certification;

-- (4) Scheduling Order.
-After the initial pretrial conference, pursuant to Fed.R.Civ.P.
-16(b), the Court shall issue an order providing: - (A) deadlines for joinder of parties and amendment of pleadings; - (B) a date for a first judicial settlement conference, or, if the case will proceed to ADR, deadlines for an initial ADR session and the conclusion of ADR; - (C) a discovery cut-off date; - (D) a deadline for filing dispositive motions; - (E) deadlines for the disclosure of expert witnesses, if applicable; and - (F) any other matter decided or agreed upon at the initial pretrial conference.
+- (ii) the appointment of interim class counsel; - (iii) the timing and scope of discovery, including discovery of Electronically Stored Information, prior to resolution of the motion for class certification, pursuant to Loc.
+R. Civ.
+P. 23(c); and - (iv) a schedule for briefing a motion for class certification. - (4) Scheduling Order.
+After the initial pretrial conference, pursuant to Fed.
+R. Civ.
+P. 16(b), the Court shall issue an order providing: - (A) deadlines for joinder of parties and amendment of pleadings; - (B) deadlines for Alternative Dispute Resolution, if applicable; - (C) if applicable, deadlines for the items described in Loc.
+R. Civ.
+P. 16(b)(3)(G); - (D) a discovery cut-off date; - (E) a deadline for filing dispositive motions; - (F) deadlines for the disclosure of expert witnesses, if applicable; and - (G) any other matter decided or agreed upon at the initial pretrial conference.